foundriesio/docs/source/reference-manual/docker/configure-docker-helper.rst

    sudo fioctl configure-docker

 This creates a symlink named ``docker-credential-fio`` in the directory of the docker client binary, pointing to ``fioctl``.
 Because the docker client is usually somewhere under ``/usr``, you will likely want to run it with root permission.
-The helper will then updates your Docker config file.
+The helper then updates your Docker config file.

-Now, docker commands will just work.
+Now, Docker commands will just work.

 Example: